-Initial admission to the MBA program granted to all students who successfully complete their baccalaureate degree from LMU School of Business provided they meet the following criteria:
+Initial admission to the MBA program is granted to all students who successfully complete their baccalaureate degree from LMU School of Business provided they meet the following criteria:

-- Receive a minimum of 3.00 GPA in all LMU coursework - Complete all application documents, complete all entrance requirements, and pay all applicable fees.
+- Receive a minimum cumulative GPA of 3.00 GPA upon graduating with a School of Business bachelor's degree. - 2.
+Complete all application documents, complete all entrance requirements, and pay all applicable fees.